Explore

 2-day route reaching 9,700ft.
 Covers 24km of varied terrain.

-→ See full itinerary with altitude profileRated easy.
+→ See full itinerary with altitude profileRated accessible.
 Forest trail throughout.
 One steep section (1 km) midway.
 Well-defined but narrow in places.
 River crossings on wooden bridges.

 It is a 12km trek that typically takes 4-5 hours for a moderately fit individual.